alt-enterssx/quoka_http/README.md

 ```
   #include "./HttpRouter/HttpRouter.h"
 ```

+>The HttpRouter class is responsible for handling different HTTP methods (GET, POST, PUT, HEAD, DELETE) for specified URLs.
+It routes requests to appropriate functions and manages these routes in a static map.
+If a route is found, it sends the corresponding response; otherwise, it sends a default response.

 | Method | Type     | Description                | Access |
 | :-------- | :------- | :------------------------- | :------|